nk-/nk_tools/README.md

 # About
-Custom Drupal 9 module (supports Drupal 8 version too) meant to be a "container" for various UI components/formatters.
-It implements loads of Block plugins, Views plugins (such as arguments, filters, displays styles), a powerful front end factory (to support theme and modules) then a also more goodies there like Swiper.js, Animate.css libraries integrations in Drupal.
+Ongoing project/development - Drupal 9 module meant to be a "container" for various UI components/formatters.
+It implements plenty of Block plugins, Views plugins (such as arguments, filters, displays styles), a front-end factory (to support theme and modules) then a also more goodies like Swiper.js, Animate.css libraries integrations in Drupal etc. There is a reasonable starting point for to expand into an actual Drupal theme as well - some templates and CSS classes provided, some front-end like tools - but for the moment without actual control from Drupal admin UI.

-## More docs, illustrations and demos yet to come
+## See 10 screencast videos and more info here: https://nk.absurd.services/#nk-tools-info